 Your vehicle has a light that comes on as a reminder to buckle up.
-See "Safety Belt Reminder Light" in the Index.
+See Safety Belt Reminder Light on page 3-41.

-In most states and Canadian provinces, the law says to wear safety belts.
+In most states and in all Canadian provinces, the law says to wear safety belts.
 Here's why: They work.